Macrometacorp/pyC8/docs/fabric.rst

 Each fabric in the C8 Fabric can be replicated to one or more additional edge Locations in the fabric.
 If a change is made to such a replicated fabric in one edge Location, that change will be automatically propagated to, and visible in, all other
 Edge Locations to which that fabric has been replicated.

+Each fabric in the C8 Fabric can publish changes in realtime to any clients which are connected to that fabric.
+Any clients with connections to that fabric will receive changes via a push-based mechanism rather than having to continuously poll the fabric for any changes which may have occurred.
+This python driver can listen in realtime to changes in fabric by calling the ``fabric.on_change()`` method for the fabric referred to by the ``fabric`` object.

 **Example:**